Pot-au-Feu or Pot Bouilli – Pot on the Fire - France’s Most Famous Stew.

 Pot-au-feu de Fruits de Mer au Bouillon Safrané – A seafood stew made with a saffron-flavored broth.

-Baeckeoffe or Potée Alsacienne - From the Alsace; now part of the new super region of the Grand Est. This dish includes cuts of beef and pork or lamb and possibly goose and Alsatian sausages.
+Baeckeoffe or Potée Alsacienne - A favorite dish from the Alsace, part of the region of the Grand Est. This dish includes cuts of beef and pork or lamb, and possibly goose and Alsatian sausages.
 The vegetables will include France's ubiquitous white haricot beans, onions, carrots, leeks, and potatoes.

-Garbure Gasconne - From the old province of Guyenne and Gascony now included in parts of the new super-regions of Nouvelle Aquitaine and Occitanie.
-Garbures, are thick vegetable soups that include ham, bacon, and duck, or goose confit.
-Gascony was home to the semi-fictional figures of D’Artagnan from the Three Musketeers (born in Gers) and Cyrano de Bergerac (born in the Dordogne).
+Garbures began as thick vegetable soups but now include ham, bacon, and duck, or goose confit.
+Gascony was home to the semi-fictional figures of D'Artagnan from the Three Musketeers (born in the department of Gers) and Cyrano de Bergerac (born in the Dordogne).

 Connected Posts: